-The direction offered by this Plan to address mobility topics and prepared during the winter of 2020-2021, will require continuing flexibility in prioritizing or re-prioritizing Coordinated Plan strategies.
-This may include developing new strategies as the County and region move through and recover from the COVID-19 pandemic's impacts.
+The direction offered by this Coordinated Plan to address mobility topics was prepared during the winter of 2020-2021, will require continuing flexibility in prioritizing or re-prioritizing

+Coordinated Plan strategies.
+This may include developing new strategies as the County and region recover from the COVID-19 pandemic's economic and social impacts.